GabrielCRO23/Resume-Generator/README.md

 _______________________

-I decided to build this project because I couldn't find good and free to use resume makers online.
-So I decided to build my own, which I can also edit easily in the future if I want to add or change sections, styles, fonts, etc. of the app.
+I built this project because I couldn't find good and free to use resume makers online.
+So I made my own, which I can also edit easily in the future if I want to add or change sections, styles, fonts, etc. of the app.